JuluruAkhil/github-link-opener/README.md

 - Automatically opens non-GitHub links in new tabs
 - Works with all types of links (absolute, relative, and root-relative)
 - No configuration needed - just install and browse GitHub as usual
+- Minimal permissions - only requires access to GitHub.com

 ## Installation